fsantanna-uerj/serrapilheira/Submissao/mid.md

 # 3. Please list any preliminary results/outcomes.

-We implemented of the new version of Céu with support for interrupts and power management:
+We implemented a new version of Céu with support for interrupts and power management:

 https://github.com/ceu-lang/ceu